dotnet/docs-maui/docs/fundamentals/controltemplate.md

 </ControlTemplate>
 ```

 In this example, the root element of the <xref:Microsoft.Maui.Controls.ControlTemplate> is a <xref:Microsoft.Maui.Controls.Frame> object.
-The <xref:Microsoft.Maui.Controls.Frame> object uses the `RelativeSource` markup extension to set its `BindingContext` to the templated parent.
-The binding expressions of the <xref:Microsoft.Maui.Controls.Frame> object and its children resolve against `CardView` properties, due to inheriting the `BindingContext` from the root <xref:Microsoft.Maui.Controls.Frame> element.
+The <xref:Microsoft.Maui.Controls.Frame> object uses the [`RelativeSource`](xref:Microsoft.Maui.Controls.Xaml.RelativeSourceExtension) markup extension to set its <xref:Microsoft.Maui.Controls.BindableObject.BindingContext> to the templated parent.
+The binding expressions of the <xref:Microsoft.Maui.Controls.Frame> object and its children resolve against `CardView` properties, due to inheriting the <xref:Microsoft.Maui.Controls.BindableObject.BindingContext> from the root <xref:Microsoft.Maui.Controls.Frame> element.
 The following screenshot shows the page displaying the `People` collection:

 :::image type="content" source="media/controltemplate/viewmodel-controltemplate.png" alt-text="Screenshot of three templated CardView objects that bind to a viewmodel.":::